miguelrisero/betterpic-web-content/blog/what-is-an-ai-headshot-complete-guide-for-beginners.md

 ---
 title: 'What is an AI Headshot?
 Complete Guide for Beginners'
 category: AI Photos
-description: Discover AI generated headshots that can produce beautiful portraits, accurately reflecting your personality.
-No expensive equipment or photographer needed.
+description: Discover what AI headshots are & how they can produce beautiful portraits, that accurately reflect your personality.
+No photographer is needed.
 readtime: 5
 date: 2023-09-01
 cover: /assets/blog/<blog>/cover.jpg